alexzeitgeist/backup.sh/prototype/HOWTO.md

 - `--passphrase-file FILE` – Read the passphrase from a file or stdin (`-`).
 - `--skip-checksum, -s` – Skip the SHA-256 calculation (report suggests how to run it later).
 - `--continue-on-change, -c` – Do not abort when `tar` returns exit code 1 because files changed mid-backup.
 - `--skip-root-check, -n` – Skip the remote sudo/root capability probe (use only when confident `tar` can run unprivileged).
+Pass `--no-skip-root-check` to force the probe even if your config default skips it.
 - `--preview` – Print the resolved plan (host, includes/excludes, output file, encryption) and exit without touching the remote host.
 - `--verify` – After the backup completes, decompress (and decrypt if needed) the archive and list it with `tar -t` to confirm readability.
+Use `--no-verify` to override a config that enables verification by default.
 - `--ssh-option TOKEN` – Repeatable; each invocation passes an additional token to the SSH command (e.g., `--ssh-option -p --ssh-option 2222`).
 - `--ssh-extra STRING` – Legacy string that is split on spaces and appended to the SSH command.
 - `--config FILE` – Source an explicit config file before parsing CLI arguments.